COMBINE-lab/salmon/doc/source/salmon.rst

 EM algorithm to optimize abundance estimates.
 The details of the VBEM algorithm can be found in [#salmon]_.
 While both the standard EM and the VBEM produce accurate abundance estimates, there are some trade-offs between the approaches.
+Specifically, the sparsity of the VBEM algorithm depends on the prior that is chosen.
+When the prior is small, the VBEM tends to produce a sparser solution than the EM algorithm, while when the prior is relatively larger, it tends to estimate more non-zero abundances than the EM algorithm.
-The EM algorithm tends to produce sparser estimates (i.e. more transcripts estimated to have 0 abundance), while the VBEM, in part due to the prior, tends to estimate non-zero abundance for more transcripts.
-Conversely, the prior used in the VBEM tends to have a regularizing effect, especially for low abundance transcripts, that leads to more consistent estimates of abundance at low expression levels.
-We are currently working to analyze and understand all the tradeoffs between these different optimization approaches.
-Also, the VBEM tends to converge after fewer iterations, so it may result in a shorter runtime; especially if you are computing many bootstrap samples.
+It is an active research effort to analyze and understand all the tradeoffs between these different optimization approaches.
+Also, the VBEM tends to converge after fewer iterations, so it may result in a shorter runtime;
+especially if you are computing many bootstrap samples.

-The default prior used in the VB optimization is a *per-nucleotide* prior of 0.001 per nucleotide.
-This means that a transcript of length 1000 will have a prior count of 1 fragment, while a transcript of length 500 will have a prior count of 0.5 fragments, etc.  This behavior can be modified in two ways.
+The default prior used in the VB optimization is a *per-nucleotide* prior of 1e-5 reads per-nucleotide.
+This means that a transcript of length 100000 will have a prior count of 1 fragment, while a transcript of length 50000 will have a prior count of 0.5 fragments, etc.  This behavior can be modified in two ways.
 First, the prior itself can be modified via Salmon's ``--vbPrior`` option.
 The argument to this option is the value you wish to place as the